 |

-In 2022, the local authorities’ self-assessments on the development of e-government showed no change and again failed to reach the national average.
-However, the self-assessments on the provision of one-stop shop administrative services again achieved high scores.
-The AIP active transparency rating of local government bodies rose slightly and again exceeded the country’s average.
-The share of own revenues in the total revenues of the district’s municipalities has been decreasing and is below average (26.5% in the district versus 29.0% in the country), but the coverage of municipal expenditures with local revenues is high – 101.7% in the district versus 84.2% in the country.
+In 2024, the local authorities’ self-assessments of the development of e-government showed no change and remained slightly below the national average.
+However, the self-assessments of the provision of one-stop shop administrative services again achieved high scores.
+The AIP active transparency rating of local government bodies decreased slightly but remained above the country’s average – 71.5% in the district, compared to 69.3% nationally.
+The share of own revenues in the total revenues of the district’s municipalities has been decreasing and is slightly below average – 26% in the district, versus 27% in the country, but the coverage of municipal expenditures with local revenues is high – 80% in the district, versus 74% in the country.

 Level of development of local government e-services (2024) |